ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 The Django/SQLite3 project incorporates IPStack, a service for retrieving raw information about IP addresses that visit the site.
 This integration allows the system to gain insights into the geographical location, network details, and other relevant information associated with each visiting IP address.
 The project leverages this data to enhance the security measures, enabling the identification and blocking of suspicious IP addresses.

+Use of Docker:
+Docker is employed to containerize the Django web application, ensuring portability and consistency across different environments.
+The Dockerfile defines the project's dependencies and configurations, enabling seamless deployment and execution.

 Hosting on Vercel with Railway:
 The Django/Postgresql project is hosted on Vercel, a cloud platform for static sites and serverless functions.
 Railway, a deployment platform, is used to manage the deployment process with the database, ensuring seamless integration with Vercel.